hgdee/pda_dirty_data/README.md

          ###  drop_cols_and_merge.R takes the three years of data and
               drops irrelevant columns and reorders non-candy columns and then merges the resultant data sets
-         ###  read_in_rwa_data.R gets rwa data
+         ###  read_in_rwa_data.R gets rwa data and
               drops Q1 and Q2 as they are warm up questions.
-              Use the psych package to reverse scores on identified questions. calculate rwa_score of required columns using across and rowSums
+              Use the psych package to reverse scores on Q3-Q22. calculate rwa_score.
+         ###  read_in_dog_survey.R get dog_survey csv and removes duplicates,
+              empty cols and removes currency signs that would inhibit calculations.
          ## Data directory - input data with various data files, some unused
          ## Cleaned_data   - cleaned output saved for transparency and othe use
          ## Screenshots